daisy-ycguo/knativelab/02 eventing/exercise-1/README.md

 ```
 k get githubsource
 ```

-4. Understand your event system:
+### Step 3.
+Understand the back end of event mechanism

 - A webhook is created in github repository.
 The call back service is a Knative Service.